 They eat chewed-up worms that are brought to them by their mother.
 They will start to explore the burrows near the nest.
 They are almost ready to leave their mother at about six weeks, and their aggressive instincts kick in.
-Once the mother has had enough of them, then they will be expelled from the tunnels.
+Once the mother has enough of them, they will be expelled from the tunnels.

 Young moles spend a lot of time moving above ground, trying to find a new territory.
 Many are preyed upon by birds, especially owls and other birds of prey.